luvnft/bitcoinr/_pages/about.md

 - [Campulung 🇷🇴](/campulung)
 - [Bern 🇨🇭](/bern)

-How fast can we make to 21 💪?
+How fast can we make it to 21 💪?

 {% include donate.html %}